 H2.
-From previous clinical studies, we found only ICD-11 and DSM-5 based gaming-related health problems analyzed comparatively.
+From previous clinical studies, we found only ICD-11 and DSM-5 based GRHPs analyzed comparatively.
 These studies found 60% (Starcevic et al. 2020) and 64% (Ko et al. 2020) of “internet gaming disorder” (DSM-5) patients also meeting the “gaming disorder” (ICD-11) criteria, and all the latter meeting all the former.
 Our pilot found no overlap between the individuals in the ICD-11 and DSM-5 criteria meeting groups.
 The conflict could be explained by our pilot sample size (Figure A in Appendix 1).
 It is also known that the content differences between the available screening instruments are large (Karhulahti et al. 2021), thus some of these discrepancies could be explained by the properties of GDT and IGDT10 scales.
-We thus follow the clinical literature in our hypotheses, in addition to which we expect both the ICD-11 and DSM-5 criteria meeting groups to meet the DSM-IV based cutoff, based on the pilot data: P(DSM-5|ICD-11)≈1 and P(DSM-5+ICD-11|DSM-IV)≈1.
-Because mischievous responding, among similar biases, is a known problem in survey research, we control Type 2 error.
-In gaming research, Przybylski (2016) found mischievous responding alone to account for up to 2.27% of respondents, indicating that among those who will meet ICD-11 criteria (N=8000x0.2≈16), a false response is not unlikely to occur.
-Therefore, we allow variation by the lower bound of the binomial probability 50% confidence interval for the conditional probability P=1 (n=16/16; 0.917, 1).
+We thus followed the clinical literature in our hypotheses, in addition to which we expected both the ICD-11 and DSM-5 criteria meeting groups to meet the DSM-IV based cutoff, based on the pilot data: P(DSM-5|ICD-11)≈1 and P(DSM-5+ICD-11|DSM-IV)≈1.
+Because mischievous responding, among similar biases, is a known problem in survey research, we controlled Type 2 error.
+In gaming research, Przybylski (2016) found mischievous responding alone to account for up to 2.27% of respondents, indicating that among those who meet ICD-11 criteria (N=8000x0.2≈16), a false response is not unlikely to occur.
+Therefore, we allowed variation by the lower bound of the binomial probability 50% confidence interval for the conditional probability P=1 (n=16/16; 0.917, 1).
 This control allows, for example, one ICD-11 criteria meeting respondent to not meet the DSM-5 criteria without undermining the hypothesis (in the example of ICD-11=16; 0.917, 1).
 If the obtained sample of ICD-11 criteria meeting group meets P(ICD-11|DSM-5)>0.917, we consider H2a corroborated and this as evidence for the ICD-11 and DSM-5 based constructs to overlap.
-For possible null testing, we set the binomial probability confidence interval at 95% for the conditional probability P=1 (n=16/16; 0.794, 1).
+For null testing, we set the binomial probability confidence interval at 95% for the conditional probability P=1 (n=16/16; 0.794, 1).
 If the sample of GDT criteria meeting participants meets P(ICD-11|DSM-5)<0.794, we consider H0 corroborated and this as evidence for the ICD-11 and DSM-5 based constructs to be different by overlap.
 We repeat the process with the same logic regarding ICD-11–DSM-IV and DSM-5–DSM-IV (H2b).
 Empirical support for overlap can mean that the constructs consist of similar health problems (of different degree), different kinds of health problems, or no health problems (Figure 1).
 Empirical support for lacking overlap can mean that the constructs are partially or entirely different (Figure 2).

 Figure 2.
 Three exemplary scenarios where one screening instrument identifies a group with marginal overlap.